 Expats choose international health insurance most often because companies design it for the challenges of international living.

-• International insurance area of coverage: This is what sets international health insurance apart from other types of insurance — it comes with global coverage.
-They will inform you which countries they cover, providing coverage in places popular with expats unless they state otherwise.
+- International insurance area of coverage: This is what sets international health insurance apart from other types of insurance: it comes with global coverage.
+Insurers will specify which countries they cover, providing coverage in places popular with expats unless they state otherwise.
 Some insurance companies offer plans covering only specific regions like Asia-Pacific or Europe.
 Most insurance companies won’t provide coverage in the US because of high healthcare costs, with GeoBlue being the exception.
 International insurance also pays for medical expenses in your home country with certain conditions, requiring you to be there for less than 30 to 90 days per year.

-• International insurance exclusions: International insurance plans exclude pre-existing conditions as their main limitation.
-The only way to avoid pre-existing condition exclusions is buying health insurance before you develop the condition.
-Waiting periods also apply — many international health insurance plans require 180 to 270 days before maternity care coverage begins.
+- International insurance exclusions: International insurance plans exclude pre-existing conditions as their main limitation.
+The only way to avoid pre-existing condition exclusions is to buy health insurance before you develop the condition.
+Waiting periods also apply: many international health insurance plans require 180 to 270 days before maternity care coverage begins.
 Plans also exclude self-inflicted injury, fertility treatment, and cosmetic treatment unless medically necessary.

-• International insurance costs: International insurance can be the most expensive option, with premiums varying based on your plan, age, and medical conditions.
+- International insurance costs: International insurance can be the most expensive option, with premiums varying based on your plan, age, and medical conditions.
+The average annual premium for an individual is around US$2,517 as of 2026, though your actual cost depends heavily on age, coverage zone, and add-ons chosen.
 When considering pay-per-coverage value, international health insurance often appears cheaper than local insurance because of much higher coverage limits.

 International insurance offers the most full-scale coverage for expats but requires careful evaluation of coverage zones, exclusions, and costs to ensure it matches your needs.